-This study faces two limitations.
+While this study brought to light that exercise appears to be feasible and safe for the population under investigation, it also faces three limitations.
 First, the title and abstract screening was only conducted by one author, which might have introduced unintended consequences.
 In future revisions of this review a second author should participate in the initial screening.
-Second, this review could have been even more focused on AML patients only.
+Second, no quality assessment was conducted.
+Future investigations might want to find a way to compare and assess the quality between studies of different types (RCT vs feasibility study vs pilot study).
+Lastly, this review could have been even more focused on AML patients only.
 Instead, similar diseases were included, which lead to a richer foundation for the review but may led to less precise results.

 In this systematic review we summarized the literature regarding the feasibility of exercise training in inpatient patients diagnosed with hematological cancer until April 2022.
-Across all publications, researchers document the safety of exercise interventions.
-Nevertheless, recruitment rates need improvements to succeed in higher numbers of participants or reducing cost due to time savings when a target sample size is met earlier.
-One way to increase recruitment rates could be to implement multi centered approaches.
-Additionally, to achieve a comprehensive insight into the effectivity of exercise programs and optimize the exercise regime, not only the planned but also the carried-out exercise regime has to be reported in more detail.
+Across all publications, researchers document the safety and feasibility of exercise interventions.
+Nevertheless, recruitment rates need improvements to succeed in higher numbers of participants.
+Additionally, a higher recruitement rate might ultimately reduce the overall costs of a feasibility or pilot study due to time savings when a target sample size is met earlier.
+One possible option, which appears to be rarely exerted, might be to implement multi centered approaches.
+Lastly, to increase the overall quality of studies and help evaluating the effectivity of exercise programs and optimizing the exercise regimes, authors should report methodological details for both the planned and executed investigations more elaborately.

 References